Locating Starfleet Buildings in San Francisco

 The particular facilities that are most frequently shown or referred to are Starfleet Academy and Starfleet Headquarters (or Starfleet Command).
 The location of Starfleet Academy at Horseshoe Bay remains somewhat consistent, although we may not always be looking at the very same buildings.
 Only in the alternate universe of "Star Trek (2009)" parts of the Academy or the whole institution seem to have moved to the Presidio.

 Most screen caps are taken from TrekCore; locations were identified with the help of Google Street View.
-Special thanks to Jörg Hillebrand for additional references, to Michael Minnick for corrections and to Patrick W. Noland for the hint about the Baldwin Park Medical Center.
+Special thanks to J÷rg Hillebrand for additional references, to Michael Minnick for corrections, to Patrick W. Noland for the hint about the Baldwin Park Medical Center, to Alexander for the research on Starfleet Headquarters in the 2nd Street in "Star Trek Into Darkness", to Brian Castro for fixing an observation in "Paradise Lost" and to Adrian Quince for suggesting a possible alternative location of the buildings in the 22nd century.